mimic-sussex/sema/assets/tutorial/03-machine-learning/03-streaming-ml-lc/index.md

 In this case we're sending one number at a time, so we choose a block size of 1.

-When you run the `channel0.send(200)` it sends the number 200 to the LC window, which becomes the frequency of the saw wave.
+When you run the `channel0.send(200)` it sends the number 200 to the JS window, which becomes the frequency of the saw wave.
 Try sending some other numbers.

 ### Triggered reading of values

 The second argument of ```fromJS``` is a trigger to determine when a value is read.
-It's optional; if you leave it out, the value will update whenever it's received from the ML window.
+It's optional; if you leave it out, the value will update whenever it's received from the JS window.
 If you send a trigger signal as the second argument, the value updates on each trigger.
 For example:

 LC:
 ```